 and plastic water bottles

-Invest in a good guilty stainless-steel water bottle and carry it to the gym, work, and in your car.
+Alternatively, invest in a good guilty stainless-steel water bottle and carry it to the gym, work, and in your car.
 They look nicer, and thanks to technology, you can keep your drinks hot or cold up to hours, a win-win if you ask me.

 It’s time to say goodbye to your binders, cute corky notebooks we buy for decorative purposes, and dreadful junk subscriptions.
 Tablets and laptops can save you the hassle of paper cuts and jammed printers.
 This is also proactive in saving your official papers to planning your calendar.
 If this grabbed your attention, click here to learn about minimalistic living.
 I was talking to a friend and they told me the software I use to manage my files was called FileCentre and it helped her to work towards using less and less paper in her office, it might worth looking into if you were interested in checking out another option to reduce waste.

 Recycling is easier than you think!